nlshipp/PSoC5_DmaTest/README.md

 ### BitReverse_B2
 This is similar to BitReverse_B, but instead of connecting the OR of the DMA NRQ outputs to the flipflop toggle input, instead it's connected to the clock of the flipflop and the toggle input is tied to 1.
+This solves the double clocking issue of variant B but at a slightly higher resource (macrocell and P-term) cost.

 ### BitReverse_C
 This version uses a data output register written by the DMA channel to enable/disable the DRQ input of